asdst14/getdata/readme.md

 ## Libraries

-The script uses the libraries plyr, dplyr and tidyr and loads them in an initial step.
+The script uses the libraries plyr, dplyr and tidyr and loads them as an initial step.

 ## Step 1: Creating the data set